-It should also be noted that anxiety changes the way your brain chemicals operate, and that causes you to actually have different thoughts and affects your decision making processes.
-Anxiety is always affecting you - it's changing the way you process information, changes how you look at logic and decision making, and more.
-Anxiety is always affecting you if you have an anxiety disorder.
+It should also be noted that anxiety changes the way your brain chemicals operate, and that causes you to actually have different thoughts and affects your decision-making processes.
+Anxiety is always affecting you - the way you process information, how you look at logic and decision making, and more.

 - Worries Worries are of course one of the mental issues most associated with anxiety.
 Anxiety actually creates worries.
 That's what we're talking about when we say that anxiety changes the way you think.
-Anxiety actually makes you worry about things that you shouldn't worry about, and in some cases these worries can be debilitating and are usually completely irrational.
+People with anxiety often worry about things that you shouldn't worry about (i.e. they’re irrational); and often, these worries can be debilitating and distressing.

-- Thoughts/Images A similar problem that is most associated with obsessive compulsive disorder are unwanted thoughts.
-These may be a fear or annoyance of germs, or something more severe like images of yourself doing violent things to someone else.
-Anxiety both creates these thoughts, and causes you to continue obsessing over them in a way that causes more anxiety.
+- Unwanted Thoughts/Images A similar problem that is most associated with obsessive-compulsive disorder are unwanted thoughts.
+These may represent a fear of germs or something more severe like images of yourself doing violent things to someone else.
+Anxiety is linked to such thoughts, and you may find yourself continuing to obsess over them in a way that causes more anxiety.

 - Hypersensitivity Anxiety can also create what's known as hypersensitivity.
 This is when your mind becomes incredibly sensitive to changes in your body, and notices every single one.
 Unfortunately, when your mind pays this much attention to how you feel, it ends up amplifying them and often causing more anxiety.

-That's another big issue with anxiety's mental symptoms.
+That's another big issue with anxiety mental symptoms.
 Many of them end up leading to more anxiety, which in turn causes the symptoms to become worse.

-How to Cure the Mental Symptoms of Anxiety
+How to Heal the Mental Symptoms of Anxiety

 The reason this is important is because of a phenomenon known as "thought suppression."
-Studies have shown that when you try to suppress a thought, you actually think about it more than when you are okay thinking about it.
-It's not clear why this occurs, but it's been proven in numerous studies.
+Studies have shown that when you try to suppress a thought, you actually think about it more.
+It's not clear why this occurs, but it's been shown to happen in numerous studies.

 Think of it like a phobia.
-If you were afraid of spiders, and you were forced to spend hours upon hours in the room with a spider, your mind would adapt to not fear the spider anymore.
+If you were afraid of spiders, and you were forced to spend hours upon hours in the room with a spider, your mind would adapt so as to fear the spider less.
 It's natural.
 But if the spider was outside of your home and you did everything you can to avoid it, then any time you see a spider you'd still feel fear.

-That's why you need allow yourself to think these thoughts and fears.
-You know they're from anxiety - they're not something you're controlling - and you need to be okay with your condition.
+That's why you need to allow yourself to think these thoughts and fears.
+You know they're linked to anxiety - they're not something you're controlling - and you need to be okay with your condition.
 It will make a big difference.

 Writing Them Out

 It's helpful to have a journal and pencil near you at all times.
 You don't need to write out everything you're feeling (although that can be helpful).
-You just have to write out some of the thoughts that seem to keep coming up.
+Simply write out some of the thoughts that seem to keep coming up.

 One of the reasons this is helpful is because there is some evidence that the brain doesn't worry about thinking about/remembering things as much if it knows it's in a permanent place.
-Usually this is a negative thing scientists are worried that human beings are losing their memory because of how easy it is for them to Google things when they need to find facts.
-But it can also be used to your advantage with regards to your anxious thoughts.
+In other words, writing down your thought can be used to your advantage with regards to your anxious thoughts.

-Exercising may not sound like something that affects the way you think, but it absolutely is.
+Exercising may not sound like something that affects the way you think, but it does.
 In fact, numerous studies have shown that exercising affects your thought processes and ultimately your anxiety.

-Exercise releases endorphins, which are the brain's natural painkillers that happen to also have a relaxation effect on mood.
-Exercise also overwhelms the brain (in a good way) so that it's harder to focus on negative thoughts.
+Exercise releases endorphins, which are the brain's natural painkillers that happen to also have a relaxing effect.
+Exercise also distracts the brain (in a good way) so that it's harder to focus on negative thoughts.